ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M4-design-patterns/L8-add-material-upgradable-contracts/index.md

-# Additional Material: Upgradable Contracts
+# Upgradable Contracts: additional material

 We wanted to provide another example of an upgradable contract pattern.
 This pattern uses a separate contract to act as storage to another contract that contains the logic, also known as a "proxy delegate pattern".
 When you upgrade a contract, all your state is still in the old contract address.
 Therefore, we say the contract has "Eternal Storage."